RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### YouTube video and other online streaming videos
+### YouTube video or other online streaming video

 ###### start-subtype-content

-Includes films and programs on streaming platforms, YouTube videos, and other forms of online video.

-Cite the video using the author's name (individual or corporate) and the year of the video.

-If the author is unknown, reference the title of the video in italics and the year.
+For YouTube videos and other online streaming videos located on other websites.

+The creator (author) can be a person, channel name or organisation.

 #### In-text reference: Direct quotes

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks).

+If the creator is unknown, cite the title of the video in italics and the year of video in the in-text reference.
+If known, cite the creator's name and the year of video.
+If no year is supplied, write **n.d.** (for 'no date').

 > There are conflicting opinions of crypto currency that frame it as either the potential 'future currency of Earth' or full of pitfalls due to being 'vulnerable to hacking security issues' (ABC News 2021).